awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

 ## Task definition requirements<a name="ecs-inference-requirements"></a>

 To deploy Neuron on Amazon ECS, your task definition must contain the container definition for a pre\-built container serving the inference model for TensorFlow\.
 It's provided by AWS Deep Learning Containers\.
 This container contains the AWS Neuron runtime and the TensorFlow Serving application\.
-At start up, this container fetches your model from Amazon S3, launches Neuron TensorFlow Serving with the saved model, and waits for prediction requests\.
+At startup, this container fetches your model from Amazon S3, launches Neuron TensorFlow Serving with the saved model, and waits for prediction requests\.
 In the following example, the container image has TensorFlow 1\.15 and Ubuntu 18\.04\.
 A complete list of pre\-built Deep Learning Containers optimized for Neuron is maintained on GitHub\.
 For more information, see [Neuron Inference Containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#neuron-inference-containers)\.

 ```
 763104351884.dkr.ecr.us-east-1.amazonaws.com/tensorflow-inference-neuron:1.15.4-neuron-py37-ubuntu18.04